hajkmap/Hajk/index.md

 2. [Kungsbacka](https://karta.kungsbacka.se/)
 3. [Uddevalla](https://karta.uddevalla.se/)

-Kontakta oss om _din_ organisation är intresserad av att medverka :-)
+Kontakta någon av oss om _din_ organisation är intresserad av att medverka :-)

 You can use the [editor on GitHub](https://github.com/hajkmap/Hajk/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.